SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Benchmark Applications

 \section{Benchmark Applications}

 In \toolname{}, we implement six benchmarks covering real-life workloads.
 Also, we implement four microbenchmarks used in the evaluation: function chain, object storage performance, parallel invocations (Section~\ref{sec:eval:performance:overhead}), and selfish detour (Section~\ref{sec:eval:performance:discrepancy}).
-The selected benchmarks cover various domains that use workflows (Table~\ref{tab:benchmarks-features}), and correspond to previous findings on the characterization of workflow use cases~\cite{eismann2020review,eismann2021review} regarding control-flow, number of functions, parallel invocations of the same functions, and longer runtimes: While 33\% of workflows include complex control-flow, 50\% are sequential, which we cover with Trip Booking and function chain microbenchmark.
-72\% of workflows use less than ten different functions, 52\% involve parallel invocations of the same function, and 25\% contain functions with a runtime of over a minute, which is also included in our benchmark suite.
-We visualize only one of the benchmarks here, but provide figures for the other benchmarks in the supplementary material.
+The selected benchmarks cover various domains that use workflows (Table~\ref{tab:benchmarks-features}), and correspond to previous findings on the characterization of workflow use cases~\cite{eismann2020review,eismann2021review} regarding control-flow, number of functions, parallel invocations of the same functions, longer runtimes\cameraready{, and workload sizes}: \cameraready{We include the sequential TripBooking benchmark (50\% of workflows), four benchmarks using less than ten different functions (72\% of workflows), five benchmarks involving parallel invocations of the same function (52\% of workflows), and the 1000Genome workflow contains functions with a runtime of over a minute (25\% of workflows).
+Moreover, the analysis by \citet{eismann2021review} classifies 72\% of serverless workflows as “small,” consisting of 2 to 10 functions, 23\% as “medium” with 11 to 1000 functions, and only 4\% as “large” with more than 1000 functions.
+With our workloads, four of six applications can be classified as “small” and two more as “medium.”} \cameraready{ Furthermore, the analysis of traces from production workloads on Azure Durable Functions~\cite{wisefuse} also showed that 40\% of workflows are sequential, most workflows do not use more than ten functions, the median number of different functions in a workflow is three, and the median workflow execution time is 5.6 seconds, confirming the representativeness of our applications.} We visualize only one of the benchmarks here, but provide figures for the other benchmarks in the supplementary material.

 \paragraph{Video Analysis} The benchmark detects objects in a video, and parallelizes the sequential benchmark in vSwarm~\cite{vswarm} (Figure~\ref{fig:benchmark:vid}).
 Functions decode video frames and apply the Faster R-CNN model~\cite{faster-rcnn}.
 The \texttt{decode} function first downloads the video, decodes $F$ frames, and then uploads $N=\lceil \frac{F}{B}\rceil$ batches of size $B$. $N$ parallel \texttt{detect} functions compute $Y_i$, all detections with confidence $p > 0.5$.
 Finally, detections are accumulated in \texttt{acc}, returning the final payload $Y$.
 We used $F=10$ frames and batch size $B=5$, yielding two parallel functions in the map phase.